tretoef-estrella/THE-PRESERVATION-THEOREM/GUIDE.md

 ### Who made this?

-One person — Rafa - The Architect -  (Rafael Amichis Luengo), a psychology graduate and truck driver in Madrid — orchestrated a structured debate between **four AI systems** from four competing companies: Google's Gemini, Anthropic's Claude, xAI's Grok, and OpenAI's ChatGPT.
+One person — Rafa - The Architect -, a psychology graduate and truck driver in Madrid — orchestrated a structured debate between **four AI systems** from four competing companies: Google's Gemini, Anthropic's Claude, xAI's Grok, and OpenAI's ChatGPT.
 Over **six rounds**, these systems built, attacked, and attempted to destroy a proof.
 The process took place entirely in Spanish.

 ### What did they prove?